Menu

 Overview

-Catherine (Cat) Scott is a litigator and labor and employment lawyer defending and advising employers.
+Catherine (Cat) Scott is a litigator and employment lawyer defending and advising employers.
 Cat helps companies navigate workplace allegations such as employment discrimination, retaliation, wrongful discharge, Family and Medical Leave Act, breach of contract, and wage and hour class actions, among others.
-In addition to appearing in federal and state courts, Cat appears before government agencies including the EEOC, MCAD, Department of Labor, Department of Housing and Urban Development, and other state anti-discrimination agencies.
+In addition to appearing in federal and state courts, Cat regularly appears before government agencies including the EEOC, MCAD, Department of Labor, and other state agencies.
+Cat also provides daily employment advice for in-house counsel and human resource professionals.

 The Personal Perspective